 Vancouver is a hipster haven, and with hipsters, you often find quirky and creative cooking.
 There are loads of meat-free delicious delicacies here, found at Meet, where you really don’t even notice the burgers aren’t actual meat, as well as Chickpea and The Acorn.

 Generally, both of these North American nations have plenty of places where you can eat.
 Thankfully, the world is getting more accessible to meat-free lifestyles every day.
-Know any other amazing veggie/vegan places in North America?
-Let us know!
+Book your cheap flights to North America now and taste these delicious plant-based foods!